 Where are the Constellation Facilitator of Colour

 I asked a few family constellations facilitators, why there weren’t more people of colour doing the work.
 There was a range of opinions from a not-knowing stance, to “you have to create that community for yourself.”
 And so I do and I have!
 And before you shout me down, yes there are some people, regardless of their background or colour or culture who do not have to name their pain in colour, and there are many others who are waiting for the opportunity to do so.

 So I name the issues, out loud as a form of permission-giving, want to talk about shadism in your family, go ahead.
 Want to talk about your anger around the racism you experienced as a child, go ahead, want to discuss the issues around your parents leaving the island for a better life and leaving you behind, go ahead.

-All issue that could be discussed in any family constellations settings but aren't, because it brings up shame, and powerlessness and fury.
+All issues that could be discussed in any family constellation setting but aren’t, because it brings up shame, and powerlessness and fury.

 Constellations are Rituals as a form of African therapy.
 They seem to connect us to a homeland that has been left behind, forgotten, or that we have no clear identification with.
 A ritual is a healing act and it is a journey of identity.
 All of these things you find in our approach to ancestral family constellations.
 Join us if you can and find out more here.